solid/user-stories/README.md

 * As a Solid user, I’d like to public my professional credentials on my Pod, so I can use it as a CV
 * As a Solid user, I’d like a sync app to automatically upload my contacts and pictures to my Pod, so I don’t have to enter them manually
 * As a Solid user, I’d like to get a notification when any of my contacts have a Pod, so I can quickly get rid of the “empty desert” feeling when I get started
+* As a Solid user I want to know when I am a Solid user and how so that I am able to be in control and actively consent
+* As a Solid user I want to know when software services stop being Solid compliant so that I can be in control of leaving software services when they change from their original intentions.
+* As a Solid user I want to know who is responsible for which software service so that I can hold parites resonsible when the services go wrong.
+* As a Solid user I want to know under which jurisdiction sofware services fall so that I can be in control and actively consent
+* As a Solid user I want to know which sofware services are provided to me under jurisdictions where I can vote directly or which have have binding relevant agreements with a jurisdiction where I can vote so that I can opt for services that I can hold accountable more easily.
+* As a Solid user I want to be able to use Solid independently of any single legal entity that I do not have influence over so that I can be in control
+* As a Solid user I want to know what my options are and how they change over time so that I can be in control

 ## Solid App Users
 * As a Solid user I want to chat with other Solid users so that I can communicate when not being physically in the same place